rubymonsters/coaching/index.md

 take a different route.
 That's still progress, and it's great they've made it this far.
 Be sure to give positive feedback.

-Also, often times students aren't really aware about the progress they're actually making:
+Also, oftentimes students aren't really aware about the progress they're actually making:

 For example, after introducing what a method is, and explaining how they are